-First used in Ayurvedic medicine, the popularity of Blessed Thistle had spread to different parts of Europe and gained footing in European folk medicine as it was considered a powerful medicinal herb.
-It is also suggested through a number of sources that this plant was believed to protect against irritations, restlessness, evil spirits, and witches.
-Blessed Thistle was cultivated in monastery gardens and was associated with purification.
-As an all-cure herb, it was used to keep the whole body healthy, treat ailments, combat the plague, cure smallpox, and even a very deadly disease like cancer.
-While its healing capacity had been exaggerated, one cannot deny the fact that it is still a powerful herb whose healing components can help keep the body, mind, and spirit healthy.
+Blessed thistle tea has a rich history of medicinal use.
+Blessed Thistle has been popularly used in different parts of Europe and Asia, considered a powerful medicinal herb in European folk medicine.
+Blessed thistle herb has been known as an all-cure herb, known to be used to keep the whole body healthy, treat ailments, combat the plague, cure smallpox and more.
+While its healing capacity has been exaggerated, one cannot deny the fact that it is still a powerful herb whose healing components can assist in keeping the body, mind, and spirit healthy.

 Characteristics of Blessed Thistle

-Blessed Thistle, which is also known as Holy Thistle, Spotted Thistle, St. Benedict’s Thistle and by its Scientific name Cnicus benedictus is an annual plant that can grow up to 60 cm.
-It has hairy leathery leaves that are like dandelions and fuzzy yellow flowers that are produced in a dense flower head.
-Like its cousin, Milk Thistle, this herb which is being considered as a useless weed by some because it is difficult to eradicate, is full of medicinal properties that protect the liver.
-It is a native to the Mediterranean area and is known to grow in environments that have been damaged.
-Thus, it helps the land heal by keeping people and animals away.
+Blessed Thistle, which is also known by names such as Holy Thistle and Spotted Thistle as well as by its Scientific name, Cnicus benedictus.
+Blessed thistle can grow up to 60 cm in height and has hairy leathery leaves that appear like dandelions and fuzzy yellow flowers.
+Like its cousin, Milk Thistle, this herb is often considered a weed due to it being difficult to eradicate, Blessed thistle is a plant native to the Mediterranean area and is known to thrive in environments that have been damaged.
+Its ability to thrive and grow in harsher climates means this plant helps to heal the land by keeping animals away.